depaul-se-capstone-team-3/student-growth-tracker/README.rst

 ..
 This is the README file for the github project.
 It should also be included in the documentation.

-See if I can make a video (screen cast) of the tutorial. sign up for trello

 ========================
  Student Growth Tracker